-Vikash Rughani, business manager at triReduce and triBalance, outlines a new approach enabling buy- and sell-side participants to optimise the transition of legacy ICE LIBOR over-the-counter (OTC) swaps contracts to alternative reference rates.
+Vikash Rughani, business manager at triReduce and triBalance, outlines a new approach enabling buy- and sell-side participants to optimise the transition of legacy benchmark over-the-counter (OTC) swaps contracts to alternative reference rates.

-In the meantime, to help market participants mitigate risk in the transition of legacy OTC ICE LIBOR contracts, TriOptima operates a regular series of portfolio compression cycles, bringing together 20 or more buy- and sell-side participants to compress existing ICE LIBOR trades where the vast majority of trading remains for maturities beyond 2021.
-These compression cycles can also act as the nucleus of a liquidity pool that will be essential for delivering new conversion methodologies for migrating away from the ICE LIBOR benchmark for over-the-counter (OTC) derivatives.
+To help market participants mitigate risk in the transition of legacy interest rate benchmark contracts, TriOptima operates regular portfolio compression cycles, bringing together buy- and sell-side participants to primarily compress their existing legacy benchmark trades.
+These compression cycles can also act as the nucleus of a liquidity pool that will be essential for delivering new conversion methodologies for migrating away from legacy benchmarks for over-the-counter (OTC) derivatives.

-Building on the foundation of these compression cycles, TriOptima has introduced benchmark conversion functionality to offer a unique opportunity for new buy-side entities that traditionally may not have been involved in portfolio compression – hedge funds and asset managers with directional portfolios, for example – to join our established network of compression participants in converting their remaining ICE LIBOR transactions once compression opportunities in a given exercise have been exhausted.
-The addition of these new participants will be crucial to the success of benchmark conversion because they represent the cashflow and risk offset – which itself is crucial in maintaining the central counterparty’s (CCP’s) cashflow neutrality.
+Building on the foundation of these compression cycles, TriOptima has introduced benchmark conversion functionality to offer a unique opportunity for new buy-side entities that traditionally may not have been involved in portfolio compression – hedge funds and asset managers with directional portfolios, for example – to join our established network of compression participants in converting their remaining legacy benchmark transactions once new trading activity switches to the alternative benchmarks.
+The addition of these new participants will be crucial to the success of benchmark conversion because they bring further cashflow and risk offsets – which itself are crucial in maintaining the central counterparty’s (CCP’s) cashflow neutrality.

-This is akin to a market participant needing to execute a new transaction that is equal and opposite to their original position to compress its position in the CCP.
+This is akin to a market participant needing to execute a new transaction that is equal and opposite to their original position to compress its position in the CCP directly.
 In multilateral services such as ours, the strength of the network provides the mechanism for finding offsets that already exist as opposed to having to execute new transactions with liquidity providers – therefore having the potential to reduce the cost of risk mitigation.

-Performing these benchmark conversion exercises iteratively over time means TriOptima can help the market achieve a mass conversion from legacy ICE LIBOR risk on OTC contracts maturing beyond 2021 into alternative reference rates (ARRs).
+Performing these benchmark conversion exercises iteratively over time means TriOptima can help the market achieve a mass conversion from legacy benchmarks into alternative reference rates (ARRs).

 Vikash Rughani: After firms register for a specific compression cycle, TriOptima receives their trade population in that currency from the CCP.
-Participants then confirm which trades to include by sending us the trades they are interested in including in the cycle.
-Through the same exercise, we will suggest trades to either terminate, amend or replace using risk-replacement trades having accounted for their submitted PV & risk as well as the limits they place on the amount of change ther are willing to accept in those submitted values.
-The outcome is that each trade is either left untouched, terminated fully or amended in some way, such as a change to the notional, the direction, the spread or the coupon.
-If none of these are suitable for maximising the objective for ICE LIBOR reduction, the result would terminate the legacy ICE LIBOR trade and replace it with a risk- replacement trade referencing the alternative RFR.
-This latter step facilitates the conversion of netted OTC ICE LIBOR positions.
+Participants then send us their ID’s for the trades they are interested in compressing.
+In response, we will suggest trades to either terminate, amend or replace using risk-replacement trades having accounted for their submitted PV & risk as well as the limits they place on the amount of change ther are willing to accept in those submitted values.
+The outcome is that each submitted trade is either left untouched, terminated fully or amended in some way, such as a change to the notional, the direction, the spread or the coupon.
+Risk replacement trades on the new alternative benchmark may also be proposed as a result of the exercise.

-All participants gain access to the same secure platform and risk-based constraints.
-The entire exercise is performed under each participant’s own valuations and risk sensitivities.
-These constraints are defined by each firm within their own risk appetite levels.
-This combination means there’s no uncertainty when firms verify the resulting compressions and risk-replacement trades in their own system for risk impacts.
+All participants gain access to the same secure platform and risk-based constraints, whilst the entire exercise is performed under each participant’s own valuations and risk sensitivities.
+Those constraints are defined by each firm within their own risk appetite levels.
+This combination means there’s no uncertainty when firms verify the risk impacts in their own system.

-Vikash Rughani: Firms need to think about the process of adhering to triReduce’s legal documentation, the data submission requirements, the consumption of output data from TriOptima or even from the CCP, and how they will adapt throughout 2020 to ensure they are maximising their compression potential as well as readying themselves for the conversion component.
-Some firms will require additional technology development to support the process for benchmark conversion, so it’s important to start thinking about this now and build it into budgets for the coming year.
+Vikash Rughani: Firms need to think about the process of adhering to triReduce’s legal documentation, the data submission requirements, the consumption of output data from TriOptima or even from the CCP, and how they will adapt throughout 2021 to ensure they are maximising their compression potential as well as readying themselves for the conversion component.

 As a multilateral exercise, benchmark conversion will require all-or-nothing acceptance.
 Participants will want to review the proposed results before providing their firm’s acceptance.
 Only once all parties accept the unwind proposal does it become legally binding and get processed by the CCP.
 This ensures all participants take responsibility for their submission, including the accuracy of their valuations and risk data to maintain the integrity of the exercise.